xavierjefferson/SimpleQueue/README.md

 You can decide the best way to persist the data - all have advantages and disadvantages.
 You can use .NET's binary serialization, JSON.net serialization, the DataContractJsonSerializer, or XML.
 For binary serialization, any complex objects must be tagged with the [Serializable] attribute.

-Once initialized, there are four core methods:
+Once initialized, there are five core methods:

 * Enqueue an object
-* Dequeue an object (note that any dequeued object may be dequeued again if you fail to call the Acknowledge method after using it)
+* Dequeue an object (note that any dequeued object may be dequeued again if you fail to call the Acknowledge method after using it.
+It will become invisible to all clients for a default of 30 seconds.)
-* Acknowledge - this means you've processed an dequeued item so it is no longer available.
+* Acknowledge.
+This means you're done with your processed an dequeued item so it won't become visible to clients again.
+* Extend.
+After you've dequeued an item, call this method at any time if you need more time to process it before it automatically goes back into the pool.
 * Purge.
 This removes ALL acknowledged items from persistence and should only be called periodically to clean up the database tables.

 Example usage: